 Belfry of Ghent, Gothic bell tower in Ghent, Belgium

-The Belfry of Ghent is a stone tower in the city center that rises 95 meters high and is topped with a golden dragon statue.
-Its walls display intricate Gothic ornamentation, and inside it houses large bells that produce music through a carillon mechanism.
+The Belfry of Ghent is a stone tower in the city center that rises to 95 meters high and has a golden dragon statue on top.
+Its walls have detailed gothic decoration, and inside there are large bells that produce music through a bell mechanism.

 Construction began in 1313 and stretched across several decades, interrupted by wars and outbreaks of plague before completion.
 During this period, the structure evolved into a key symbol of municipal power and prosperity.